 Google has announced renewed efforts towards helping people without university degrees to prepare for and land jobs in the technology sector.
 These include expanding its employer consortium of companies that recognize Google Career Certificates and are eager to hire people who have earned them.

 Disclosure: When you make a purchase having followed a link from this article, we may earn an affiliate commission.

 As we reported at the time, Google Grow was launched in 2017 as part of Google's determination to help prepare individuals and businesses for the rapidly digitizing economy.
 At the same time Sundar Pinchai pledged $1 billion over the next 5 years.
 Last week Pinchai wrote in a blog post:

 As U.S. job growth returns with more people getting vaccinated, we are committed to ensuring that all Americans have the skills they need to benefit from greater economic opportunity.
 To help, today we’re announcing new efforts, including opening up enrollment for our latest career certificates, expanding our employer consortium, and introducing new tools to improve the job search.

-Four Google Professional Certificates were launched in September 2019 in partnership with Coursera.
+Four Google Career Certificates were launched in September 2019 in partnership with Coursera.
 They are in:

-All of these are at beginner level with no prerequisities and are designed to teach you the in-demand skills that will make people job-ready within six months.
+All of these are at beginner level with no prerequisities and are designed to teach you in-demand skills and make you job-ready within six months.